thefinerminer/minesweeper-rawvf/README.md

 # ms-rawvf

 Raw Video Format (RAWVF) is a "human readable minesweeper video format" created in 2009.
-Videos from any Minesweeper game can be translated into this format for cross-compatibility.
+Minesweeper videos can be translated into this format for cross-compatibility.

 Supported Minesweeper versions are: